Joe Engle: NASA career

 Engle was one of 19 astronauts selected by NASA in April 1966.
 He served on the support crew for Apollo 10.
-Following this assignment, he was backup Lunar Module Pilot for the Apollo 14 mission.
+He then served as backup Lunar Module Pilot for the Apollo 14 mission.
 He was due to land on the Moon as Lunar Module Pilot for Apollo 17, but was replaced by geologist Harrison Schmitt.
-This was a result of pressure from the scientific community to have a scientist (geologist) explore the Moon, and not just test pilot engineers who had been given geology training.
-In response to getting bumped from the mission, he said "When you think about it, the lunar missions were geology-oriented."
+This was a result of pressure from the scientific community to have a professional geologist explore the Moon, and not just test pilot engineers who had been given rudimentary geology training.
+In response to getting bumped from Apollo 17, he said "When you think about it, the lunar missions were geology-oriented."

 According to Engle, Deke Slayton asked him whether he would prefer to fly on Skylab, Apollo–Soyuz, or the Space Shuttle; Engle responded that he would prefer the Shuttle as it was an airplane.

 Engle was commander of one of the two crews that flew the Space Shuttle Approach and Landing Test Flights from June through October 1977.
 The Space Shuttle Enterprise was carried to 25,000 feet on top of the Boeing 747 carrier aircraft, and then released for its two-minute glide flight to landing.
 In this series of flight tests, Engle evaluated the Orbiter handling qualities and landing characteristics, and obtained the stability and control, and performance data in the subsonic flight envelope for the Space Shuttle.
 He was the backup commander for STS-1, the first orbital test flight of Space Shuttle Columbia.
 Together with pilot Richard Truly he flew as commander on the second flight of the Space Shuttle, STS-2, becoming the last NASA rookie to command a spaceflight until Raja Chari in 2021 on SpaceX Crew-3.
 He was also mission commander on STS-51-I and logged over 225 hours in space.

-Engle is one of two people to have flown into space on two different types of winged vehicles: the X-15 and the Space Shuttle, on STS-2 (the other person being Frederick W. Sturckow).
+Engle was one of two people to have flown into space on two different types of winged vehicles: the X-15 and the Space Shuttle, on STS-2 (the other person being Frederick W. Sturckow).
 Engle manually flew large numbers of flight-test maneuvers on the Shuttle during reentry and landing; periods of manually flown test maneuvers were interspersed with periods of computer control.

-He served as deputy associate administrator for manned space flight at NASA Headquarters from March 1982 to December 1982.
-He retained his astronaut flight status and returned to the Johnson Space Center in January 1983.
+He served as deputy associate administrator for manned space flight at NASA Headquarters from March to December 1982.
+He retained his astronaut flight status and returned to Johnson Space Center in January 1983.
 He also participated in the Challenger disaster investigation in 1986, and did other consulting work on the Shuttle well into the 1990s.